 What Is Web Filtering?

 There are two main types of web filtering solutions: cloud-based Secure Web Gateways (SWGs), and DNS filters.
 Secure Web Gateways scan for malicious website code and harmful URLs, then filter harmful websites, such as phishing pages, so that users can’t access them.
 SWGs also block web-based viruses and malware from being downloaded to the user’s machine.

-DNS web filtering platforms sort internet traffic based on DNS lookups.
-Every webpage has a unique IP address, which browsers connect to the domain name to be able to load the page.
+DNS web filters sort internet traffic based on DNS lookups.
+All web pages have a unique IP address, which browsers connect to the domain name to be able to load the page.
 DNS filters sit between the browser and domain so that browsers can’t load malicious sites.
 Many DNS filtering platforms come with a pre-configured blacklist of harmful domains that can’t be accessed on protected networks.

 Remote browser isolation platforms isolate users’ internet activity in a secure sandbox environment that’s separated, or “isolated”, from the local network.
 They do this by executing web-based commands in a secure server, often called a “remote desktop”.
 This means that users can have a totally normal browsing experience without pages or downloads being blocked, because all of their activity is taking place in a secure remote location.
 So, if a user did try to download a malicious file, it would be denotated within the remote sandbox, causing no harm to your company’s network.